 Everyone.
 We have already done extensive outreach to stakeholders and will continue to do so throughout the process.
+All stakeholders had a voice in the planning process, including the diverse group of over 1,000 individuals who comprised the working groups who developed each plan.

-Upon preliminary approval from the Board of Governors on April 28th, a public comment period for at least 60 days will begin, starting April 29th through June 30th, including two public hearings.
-Throughout this process, students, faculty, staff, administrators, trustees, legislators, and other members of the community are being consulted.
+Upon preliminary approval from the Board of Governors on April 28th, a 60-day public comment period, April 29th through June 30th, included four public hearings.
+But our engagement did not end there.
+Throughout this ongoing process, students, faculty, staff, administrators, trustees, legislators, and other members of the community will continue to be consulted.